-Therefore, we suggest you check your bank account statements every month to determine whether you need to file an FBAR or not.
+Therefore, we suggest you check your bank account statements monthly to determine whether you need to file an FBAR.
 It’s even more important to note that you’ll need to convert your foreign money into US dollars (USD).
-The FBAR needs to be filed if you have $10,000 and above in all foreign financial accounts.
+The FBAR must be filed if you have $10,000 and above in all foreign financial accounts.

 MyExpatTaxes makes filing the FBAR super easy and affordable.
-Once you sign up through our app and answer some questions, you can electronically file the form with taxes in as fast as 15 minutes.
+Once you sign up through the app and answer some basic questions, you can electronically file the form with taxes in as fast as 15 minutes.

 As we’ve mentioned, American expats are only required to file an FBAR if all their foreign accounts exceed $10,000 or more at any one time during the year.

-There are some foreign accounts that don’t need FBAR filing.
+Some foreign accounts don’t need FBAR filing.
 These would be government-owned accounts or accounts maintained by the US military.

 What foreign financial accounts are eligible for US citizens abroad with the FBAR: